 Learn About The Official Launch of The Micronutrient Fortification Index (MFI) Rankings and Web Portal

 On Thursday, September 16th, 2021, the official launch event convened high-level stakeholders from the private sector, government, and civil society to discuss nutrition, digitalization in the Nigerian food sector, and the launch of the Micronutrient Fortification Index.
 The hybrid model allowed with attendees able to attend in-person (observing COVID protocols) at the Wheatbaker Hotel in Lagos, Nigeria, or online via Zoom videoconference.

 Sign up for the latest updates from TechnoServe about food fortification and fighting poverty:

-The launch will involve the publication of key findings from the index, as well as the presentation of data and observations to a broad range of stakeholders, many of whom have played an important role in the annual Nigeria Food Processing and Leadership Forum.
-Representatives from the private sector, government, and civil society will share their perspectives on the role of business in food fortification and nutrition, as well as the digitalization of quality control in the sector.
+The launch included the publication of key findings from the index, as well as the presentation of data and observations to a broad range of stakeholders, many of whom have played an important role in the annual Nigeria Food Processing and Leadership Forum.
+Representatives from the private sector, government, and civil society shared their perspectives on the role of business in food fortification and nutrition, as well as the digitalization of quality control in the sector.

 | About the Micronutrient Fortification Index (MFI)